imgag/ngs-bits/doc/install_win.md

 More information about the database configuration, including SSL/TSL configuration, can be found [here](install_ngsd.md)

+### GSvar shows error messages when reading BAM/CRAM files

+All interactions with BAM/CRAM files are handled through `htslib` (visit [the official git repository](https://github.com/samtools/htslib) for more details), which uses `libcurl` to access files over HTTPS. `htslib` checks if HTTPS connections are secure by validating SSL certificates.
+Whenever somthing goes wrong during these checks, `htslib` fails to read BAM/CRAM files.
+It is worth checking `curl_ca_bundle` config parameter, which (if exist) provides information about certificate authorities needed for the SSL certificate validation.
+If your operating system does not have this information, you will have to set this parameter manually: it should contain CA bundle specific for your `GSvarServer` SSL certificate (see [this page](GSvarServer/index.md), if you need to deploy your own server).

+### After serveral hours of not using GSvar, it cannot load any files.

+For each file GSvarServer creates a temporary URL.
+When not used for a specific time period (depends on your server settings, but usually it is limited to several hours), URL expires, and becomes invalid.
+If it happens, you just need to reopen a sample.

 ## Integration with IGV

 For all the questions related to IGV, please see the [`IGV installation page`](GSvar/install_igv.md).